ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Email and web content filtering is recommended to be implemented by the ACSC to ensure that macros are not delivered to users via email by malicious actors.

-Table 126 Office Macro Hardening Design Decisions for all agencies and implementation types.
+Office Macro Hardening Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---